- SwagBucks Take surveys, watch videos & shop to earn real money. Join Swagbucks Now to Get $5 Free

 Delay Accepting Your Social Security Payments

-If you want to protect your wealth while staying financially secure during your later years, you could consider delaying getting your Social Security payments.
+If you want to protect your wealth while staying financially secure later, you could consider delaying getting your Social Security payments.

 Although you can receive Social Security payments as early as 62 years old, it’s usually a reduced amount.
 Depending on your year of birth, you might only get the full benefit at around 66 to 67 years old.
 However, if you delay receiving these benefits until you’re 70 years old, you’re likely to receive a higher amount.